Songtech-0912/songtech-0912.github.io/content/intro-quantum-phys.md

 \end{pmatrix}
 {% end %}

 In quantum mechanics, the future state of a system is determined via a **quantum state**.
-This quantum state is typically denoted by an abstract vector $|\psi\rangle$ whose components are complex numbers, with the specialized notation (called bra-ket notation) used to differentiate quantum states from classical states.
-Abstract vectors reside in a Hilbert space $\mathcal{H}$, and unlike ordinary Cartesian vectors, they can be infinite-dimensional.
-However, since quantum states are so abstract, it is more convenient to interpret them not as vectors but as functions, as the two formulations are equivalent.
-Specifically, the function is known as a **wavefunction** $\Psi(\mathbf{x}, t)$, which obeys the Schrödinger wave equation:
+This quantum state is typically denoted by an abstract vector $|\psi\rangle$ whose components are complex numbers, with the specialized notation (called bra-ket notation or Dirac notation) used to differentiate quantum states from classical states.
+Abstract vectors reside in a Hilbert space $\mathcal{H}$ which is complex, and unlike ordinary Cartesian vectors, they can be infinite-dimensional.
+However, since quantum states are so abstract, there is an equivalent formulation of quantum mechanics in terms of partial differential equations, as the two formulations are equivalent.
+In the differential equation formulation, we solve for **wavefunction** $\Psi(\mathbf{x}, t)$, which obey the Schrödinger wave equation:

 {% math() %}
 i\hbar \frac{\partial}{\partial t} \Psi(\mathbf{x}, t) = \left(-\frac{\hbar^2}{2m} \frac{\partial^2}{\partial x^2} + V(x, t)\right) \Psi(\mathbf{x}, t)